| Looking back to the history of Zen, we can

 questions.
 Therefore qualified studies on different subjects need

+to be offered.
 For a multinational sangha, it is important

 to unite not only in the silence of Zazen, but also in the shared